connie-chin/rc0124-code-solutions/sql-mutations/sql-mutations-quiz-notes.md

 - How do you get back the modified row without a separate `select` statement? returning \*;
-- Why did you get an error when trying to delete certain films? bc it violates foreign key constraint "film_actor_film_id_fkey" on table "castMembers"... the films we are trying to delete are interrelated to the castMembers table
+- Why did you get an error when trying to delete certain films? bc it violates foreign key constraint "film_actor_film_id_fkey" on table "castMembers"... the films we are trying to delete are interrelated to the castMembers table. cast members keeps it as a firegin key and we specifically told it not to delete it

+  cast members is dependent on actorid from actor's table

 ## Notes